Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 If you want to make a wise carpet selection and be sure to get your full monies worth, you need to know what carpet grade or quality level of carpet you need to buy for your home.

 Understanding Carpet Specifications is the ONLY sure-fire way for you to know if the carpet you select is able to tolerate the level of foot traffic you have in your home.
 This also reveals how long it will last and retain its like-new appearance.
+Choose the wrong grade of carpet and it WILL certainly wear out faster than you anticipate and you will not be happy with the outcome.
+Take my free Carpet Foot-Traffic Test to see where you stand.

 Obtaining Carpet Specifications